spaceotter/unplusplus/README.md

 * If the C++ code includes headers that are known to be C system headers, all the symbols are skipped and that header is included.
 * `extern "C"` symbols will be declared, but not defined.
+* Variadic functions will be ignored unless they have C linkage.
 * Namespaces and templates are collapsed according to a name-mangling system.
 For instance, `A::foo<int>` becomes `upp_A_foo_int`
 * It will try to fully instantiate template specializations that were hinted at in the supplied